On The Human Rights Of “Mental” People

 - Peer support includes practical things like helping another panther facing a mental health tribunal hearings and wanting to challenge it or wanting to transition off unnecessary, addictive psychiatric medication including involuntary treatment.

-- Encourage and support people who have been subjected to significant mental health abuses by governments and/or mental health service providers to join together to initiate legal class actions for damages.
+- Encourage and support people who have been subjected to significant mental health abuses by governments and/or mental health services.
+Advice and support with legal actions for damages.

-- Initiate or support challenges against state and federal laws and government practices where they contravene international laws or policies.
+- Initiate or support challenges against state laws and government practices where they contravene international laws or policies.

 - Initiate or support community based peer-to peer programs that have been shown to offer better, gentler, kinder and more affordable alternatives than the existing dysfunctional system